Professor of Neuroscience

 These translational approaches are facilitated via strong collaborations with Astrazeneca and SAGE Therapeutics, a Boston based company, with whom we have worked since their foundation in 2011.

 There are few things that are more important in life than GABA, one of them is Liverpool Football Club.
-You will never walk alone in the Moss lab!
+You will never walk alone at Moss Labs!

 2000-present.
 Professor of Molecular Pharmacology, Department of Neuroscience, Physiology and Pharmacology, University College, London, UK.